 It’s incredibly exciting if you have made the decision to start a family, but it can be difficult to know where to start especially if you are an LGBTQ+ couple or individual.
 Here are some things you may want to know to start making it happen.
 One of the first steps you can take is to visit your GP, who can give you advice on what fertility care and treatments you can access in your area.
 The fertility treatment options available via the NHS vary depending on the area you live in with some requiring you to have to tried to conceive six times using artificial insemination before being considered for NHS-funded treatment, unless subfertility is proven by clinical investigation.
-Your GP should discuss your fertility care options with you and give you an idea of what the NHS allowance is in your area, as set out by your local clinical commissioning group (CCG).
+Your GP should discuss your fertility care options with you and give you an idea of what the NHS allowance is in your area, as set out by your local integrated care board (ICB, this was previously known as clinical commissioning group, CCG).
 Keep reading for more information on how to access fertility care on the NHS as an LGBTQ+ couple or individual.

 What can I expect from my GP?

 As well as discussing fertility treatment options, your GP may also ask questions related to your reproductive health and if you have any known medical conditions that may have an impact on your fertility.
 You may be able to access some initial investigations, which could include a blood test during your cycle to check if you are ovulating and an ultrasound scan to assess your ovaries, fallopian tubes and uterus if you were assigned female at birth.

 Unfortunately and frustratingly the NHS doesn’t routinely offer treatment for those that need a surrogate in order to conceive, which is particularly troubling for many LGBTQ+ patients.
 However it may be worth still discussing this with your GP as some area guidelines say surrogacy is ‘not normally’ funded – hence there may be room for exceptions to be made.

 What fertility treatments are available on the NHS for LGBTQ+ couples or individuals?